this

 If none of them is present, than you need to look if the code is in the strict mode or non-strict mode.

-• In non-strict mode - this = window
+- In non-strict mode -

-• In strict mode - this = undefined
+this = undefined

 You can refer to this flow chart for more clarity -